rtc-io/rtc-bufferedchannel/README.md

 [![Build Status](https://travis-ci.org/rtc-io/rtc-bufferedchannel.png?branch=master)](https://travis-ci.org/rtc-io/rtc-bufferedchannel)
 [![unstable](http://hughsk.github.io/stability-badges/dist/unstable.svg)](http://github.com/hughsk/stability-badges)

+## How it Works

+The `rtc-bufferedchannel` works by wrapping a standard `RTCDataChannel` with an object that proxies `send` function calls and emits data through an `channel.on('data', handler)` event handler for receiving data.
+When you call the `send` function provided by buffered channel it determines the size of the message that you are sending and determines whether that needs to be "chunked" to assist with successful delivery of your data.

+At this present point in time, a browser will complain if you attempt to send large payloads of data via a data channel, and this is where the `rtc-bufferedchannel` module comes to your rescue.

+### Typed Array Handling

+Since `rtc-bufferedchannel@0.3` all manner of typed integer (int, uint, etc) are catered for and correctly chunked to ensure successful delivery.
+Additionally, the module will provide identification of the typed array type before sending the raw data across the wire.
+Using this functionality when you receive the `data` event from the buffered channel you will receive the data in the same format it was sent from your peer, i.e.
+`Uint8Array` in, `Uint8Array` out which is different to the standard data channel functionality.

 ## Example Usage

 Shown below is a simple example of how you might use a buffered channel to